beaucollins/Android-Debug.tmbundle/README.md

 Simple beginnings:

-One Command (Android Debug -> Debug)

- - Bookmarks in your src/ folder become breakpoints
+ - **Android Debug -> Debug Device**: Launches app on attached device and attaches jdb with bookmarks as breakpoints
- - Launches app and waits for debugger
+ - **Android Debug -> Debug Emulator** Launches app on emulator and attaches jdb with bookmarks as breakpoints
- - Launches debugger in Terminal
+ - **Android Debug -> Devices** Launches `android avd` to manage virtual devices